 Columbus Transitional Care and Rehabilitation is a senior living facility in Columbus, Indiana, a city with 67,468 people.
 This nursing home received an uninspiring overall grade of D based on the data we looked at.
-Keep in mind that Columbus received a city grade of B+, so should consider some other options in the city as well.
-This place's only redeeming quality is its inspection grade, which we provide more information about below.
+Keep in mind that Columbus received a city grade of B, so should consider some other options in the city as well.
+Despite all this, one of the few highlights of this facility's report card is its strong inspection reports.
+You can continue reading to learn more about inspections and other category grades

 Get our free e-book to learn all about your senior care options.